konraddre/openscore/README.md

 Built with PSD2 · GDPR · EU AI Act in mind.

-## Further business solution informaiton
+## Further business solution information

-Further business documentation

 Additional documentation, including solution requirements and business opportunities, has been approved by a Saïd Business School (University of Oxford) tutor and is available on request.
 For access or collaboration opportunities, please reach out via email: konrad.dro202@gmail.com.